 Step One Review the Covenants and these Design Guidelines to determine if further restrictions are applicable to your property.
 Article 7 of the Covenants specifically addresses Design Guidelines (see Appendix G).
-Contact the ARC described within the Draft Review Section.
-This survey must be less than two

-Coordinator with any questions.
+Contact the ARC Coordinator with any questions.

-Step Two Employ a registered surveyor to obtain a complete survey as required and

-(2) years old and must include existing vegetation.
+Step Two Employ a registered surveyor to obtain a complete survey as required and described within the Preliminary Review Section.
+This survey must be dated 2 years or less from the date of the submittal and must include existing vegetation and approximate tree canopy.